samuelroland/KanFF/doc/db-specifications.md

 ## Pack "Collectif Assoc Vaud":
-This pack of data in french is about a fictive collective.
+This pack of data in french is about a fictive collective called "Collectif Assoc Vaud"

 ### Content:
 - 100 users
 - 13 groups